 There are seasonal variations, too.
 Around the time of full moon in spring, the moon rises much later one evening than it does the evening before.
 To me, that gives the impression of a moon that’s waning rapidly.
 In late summer and fall, the opposite is true.
 At middle and far northern latitudes in the Northern Hemisphere, full moons in September and October are characterized by a shorter-than-average time between successive moonrises.
 These moonrises close to the time of sunset – around the time of the full moon in September and October – are the essence of the Harvest Moon phenomenon.

-Bottom line: Each September and October, around the time of full moon, the moon rises around the time of sunset for several evenings in a row for us in the Northern Hemisphere.
+Bottom line: Each September and October, around the time of full moon, the moon rises near the time of sunset for several evenings in a row for us in the Northern Hemisphere.
 It’s almost as if the months of September and October each have several nights of full moon, instead of just one.
 This is the Harvest Moon phenomenon.
-In 2013, observe this phenomenon on the night around September 18-20.
-The September 18 moon is still a waxing gibbous moon when ascends in the east tonight just before sunset.
-But it will reach the crest of its full phase before dawn tomorrow (September 19) for most of us in the U.S.
+In 2015, observe this phenomenon around September 28-30.